 The Faculty of Land and Food Systems' (LFS) Animal Welfare Program (AWP) is seeking two career practicum students to support the care of dairy cows and calves and learn operational practices at the UBC Dairy Education and Research Centre (DERC) in Agassiz, BC.
-This is a six-credit practicum based in Term 1.
+This is a six-credit practicum during the summer term.
 Students will be required to reside at the UBC DERC, however a vehicle is not required.